 Non-Employee Director Stock Ownership Guidelines.
 In February 2012, our board of directors adopted stock ownership guidelines for our non-employee directors to further align the interests of our non-employee directors with the interests of our stockholders.
-Each non-employee director is required to own our common stock in an amount equal to three times his or her annual cash board service fee.
+As originally adopted, each non-employee director was required to own our common stock in an amount equal to three times his or her annual cash board service fee.
+During the fourth quarter of 2018, our board of directors increased that requirement to an amount equal to four times each non-employee director's annual cash board service fee.
 Non-employee directors are required to achieve the relevant ownership threshold within five years after first becoming subject to the guidelines.
 If there is a significant decline in our stock price that causes a non-employee director's holdings to fall below the applicable threshold, the director will not be required to purchase additional shares to meet the threshold, but such director may not sell or transfer any shares until the threshold has again been achieved.
 Our nominating and governance committee plans to review these guidelines on an annual basis.